 Dining options are plentiful in the Champions Kitchen, which features multiple national brand retail restaurants with a seating capacity of over 700.
 The location offers the quality of experience and consistent fixed menu choices associated with the national brands and is accessible to members of the campus community, with some locations providing late night dining.
 A stand-alone catering kitchen is designed for meal production, staging and serving to support functions within the Student Center as well as other locations on campus.

-The current project will target LEED certification and will incorporate best principles of energy and product conservation, resulting in both short and long-term savings through the use of appropriate LEED principles, Energy Start equipment options, and environmentally responsible installations.
+The project is targeting LEED Silver certification and incorporates the best principles of energy and product conservation, resulting in both short- and long-term savings through the use of appropriate LEED principles, Energy Star equipment options, and environmentally responsible installations.